Skip to main content Skip to site navigation

 Curbside Pick-up Options

-If you live in a single-family home, condominium, townhome or duplex, your hauler may offer a household battery pick-up option.
+If you live in a single-family home, duplex, condominium, or townhouse, your hauler may offer a curbside battery pick-up option.
 Click on your hauler for more information on small, household battery recycling.

 Republic Services of Daly City